-The theme of workshop was "Where are we?" and attracted around 40 people from Sweden, Norway, Finland, and Denmark. participants represented a cross-section of the relevant sectors and industries covering institutions, granting agencies, research companies addressing the health care sector and health care practitioners.
+The theme of workshop was "Where are we?" and attracted around 40 people from Sweden, and Denmark.
+Norway, Finland, participants represented a cross-section of the relevant sectors and industries covering institutions, research granting agencies, companies addressing the health care sector and health care practitioners.
 The workshop consisted of two sessions with invited presentations covering needs of the health care system, assessment of health care technology, security and defence, commercialization of sensors and diagnostic equipment, and the technology of the sensors for the health care industry.